sandeepsnairms/banking-multi-agent-workshop/csharp/workshop/Module-00.md

 1. In the Search box at the top of the Azure Portal, type in `resource group`.
 Open the Resource groups blade
 1. Open the resource group that starts with: *rg-agenthol-*.
 1. Open the Cosmos DB account and navigate to Data Explorer.
 1. Leave this browser open to the Azure Portal.
-We will refer to it again later in this lab.
 1. Proceed to [Running the App](#running-the-app)

 ## Running the App